NikolaJanik/Pacman/README.md

-# Pacman
-Project Description: Pacman Game in Java
+# Pacman Game in Java

 **Description**

 This project contains the complete code for the classic Pacman game, entirely written in Java using the Swing library.
 The objective of the game is to collect all the points on the map while avoiding contact with the ghosts.

 **Project Structure**

 The project is divided into three main folders:

 image - Contains PNG files used as game element images (such as Pacman, ghosts, points, walls, etc.).